bradleyeckert/chad/doc/spif.md

 I went ahead and put this in, adding 200 LEs to the size.
 Not bad.
 There are some very compact stream ciphers.
 LIZARD is one of the smallest.
-This use case didn't need the sophisticated key initialization sequence of LIZARD, so I simplified it and named the module "gecko".
+This use case didn't need the sophisticated key initialization sequence of LIZARD, so I simplified it and named the module `gecko`.

 Along with the fact that random read of code space isn't supported by hardware, making the plaintext unavailable, attacks will likely have to be brute-force.
 A 56-bit key is used so that publication of source code isn't an export problem.
 A large network of FPGAs could crack it if it's used as-is.
+The hardware easily supports up to 120-bit keys.

 A fixed key has its downsides, which should be addressed if the design moves to ASIC.